 \subsection{Relational Algebra for Semantic Operators}

-We introduce an extended relational algebra operator for model inference, allowing it to coexist with traditional relational operators.
-Let $f$ be a learned model that takes $x_1, \cdots, x_n$ input attributes and produces $y_1, \cdots, y_m$ output attributes: $f(x_1, \cdots, x_n) = ({y_1, \cdots, y_m}).$ We define the relational algebra inference operator that takes a user-defined learned model $f$ and the input attributes $x_1, \cdots, x_n$ of an input relation $T$. $f$ produces the predicted attributes $y_1, \cdots, y_n$ by probing the learned model with the input attributes.
-The inference operator $\delta$ is as follows: $\delta_{y_1,...,y_m} (f, T_{x_1,...,x_n})$.
+\dbname{} has an extended relational algebra operator for model inference that can interleave with regular relational operators.
+Let $f$ be a learned model that takes as input $x_1, \cdots, x_n$ and produces as output $y_1, \cdots, y_m$, i.e., $f(x_1, \cdots, x_n) = ({y_1, \cdots, y_m}).$ We define a relational algebra inference operator $ \delta_{y_1,...,y_m} (f, T_{x_1,...,x_n})$ that takes a user-defined learned model $f$ and the input attributes $x_1, \cdots, x_n$ of an input relation $T$ and produces the predicted attributes $y_1, \cdots, y_n$ by probing the learned model with the input attributes.
 Regardless of the model type, task, or the location in the query, it can be transformed into an equivalent $\delta$ operator in Relational Algebra. $\delta$ is a minimal Relational Algebra operator for inference in a query.

-For semantic queries that infer \verb|LLM|s, Operator $\delta$ can be further extended to semantic relational algebra operators, enabling logical transformations and equivalencies.
+For semantic queries that infer \verb|LLM|s, $\delta$ can be extended further to semantic relational algebra operators, enabling logical transformations and equivalencies.
 For \verb|LLM|, the input is a well-formatted prompt embedded with input data values.
-Hence, we first define the prompt $P = ~\langle instruction, In, Out \rangle$, where $instruction$ is a textual instruction, e.g., a natural language condition, transformation, or generation request, $In$ are the input attributes defined in the prompt, and $Out$ are the output attributes defined in the prompt.
-Using the prompt, we can define the structured input for the corresponding LLMs.
+Hence, we define the prompt $P = ~\langle instruction, In, Out \rangle$, where $instruction$ is a textual instruction, e.g., a natural language condition, transformation, or generation request, $In$ are the prompt's input attributes, and $Out$ are the prompt's output attributes.
+Using the prompt, we specify the structured input for the corresponding LLMs.
 Consider a tuple $t$ of Relation $T$ and a language model instance $f$. $ LLM(P, t) = f(instruction \oplus_{a \in In} t_{a}) $, where $\oplus$ is a string concatenation operation of input attributes, $a \in In$.
 Note that $schema(LLM(P, t)) = Out$.

-{\bf Semantic Project: } Projects a given set of input attributes to a new set of output attributes based on a user-defined prompt.
-The cardinality of the input and output relation stays the same.
-The new semantically projected attributes, $Out$, are defined by the prompt $P$ along with the input attributes, $In$, that are a subset of the input attributes of Relation $T$.
-Notice that the schema of the semantic projection is equal to the output column in the prompt, $schema(\pi_{p}^{s} ~(T)) = Out$. $\pi_{P}^s ~(T) = \left\{LLM(P, t[In]) ~|~ t \in T\right\}. $ For example, consider a projection to extract genre and main character from each movie: $\pi^{s}_{P} ~(Movie)$, where